dbfannin/ng2-logger/README.md

 ## Config Options
+ * serverLogLevel - Only sends logs to the server for the level specified or higher
  * serverLoggingUrl - URL to POST logs
  * level: The log level.
 The app will only log message for that level or higher
 ```